-Students who receive a cumulative grade point average (GPA) below a 2.0 will be placed on probation.
-Students on probation may be restricted to 6-13 credit hours for the following semester.
-Probationary students who do not comply with this stipulation and who do not achieve a minimum 2.0 cumulative (not semester) grade point average at the end of their probationary semester are subject to dismissal.
+A student will be placed on probation if their cumulative grade point average is below a 2.0.
+Students who do not achieve a minimum 2.0 cumulative grade point average at the end of their probationary semester are subject to continuing probation, final probation or dismissal.